-The 28 credit Emergency Medical Technician (EMT) certificate is the first step in CGCC's Paramedicine program ladder, preparing graduates to enter the field as EMTs.
-The certificate is fully contained in the Paramedic AAS degree, and, as such, all coursework in the certificate may be applied to completion of the AAS degree.
-The EMT certificate and the Paramedic AAS are recognized statewide and the coursework is transferable between all community colleges where they are offered in Oregon.
+The curriculum for the 28 credit Emergency Medical Technician (EMT) certificate at CGCC is recognized statewide and the coursework is transferable between all community colleges where offered in Oregon.
+The certificate is fully contained within the Paramedic degree, and, as such, all coursework in the certificate may be applied to the completion of the AAS degree.